Skip to content ↓

 • Handwriting is taught through short but regular practice (3 x 15 minutes in KS1 and 2 x15 minutes in KS2).

-• We use a handwriting scheme (ISHA) to promote excellent handwriting habits to impact positively on the content of written work.
+• We use our handwriting progression and the handwriting approach of ISHA to promote excellent handwriting habits to impact positively on the content of written work.

 Impact